Nation of Ishui

 Trade & Magic Skills

 The core of Ishui magic is centered around the element of Water.
-The element is integral in every aspect of life in Ishui, and most practitioners of magic tie themselves to it.
-However some people might choose to learn another element.
+That Aspect is integral for Ishui, and most practitioners of magic tie themselves to it.
+However some people might choose to learn another Aspect.
 While rare for any person to do so, the Arahi in particular, being explorers and traders, frequent the mainland the most, and will sometimes learn magic from the people they meet there.

-Within the element of water, are certain themes: Blood, depth, mystery, wisdom, and the past.
+Within the Aspect of Water, are certain themes: Blood, depth, mystery, wisdom, and the past.
+These are the same themes that are present throughout Ishui society.
 Blood magic is the most controversial.
-It can be very potent, drawing upon life itself, but it is also risky and the most abusable.
-Because of this, there are certain practices that are strictly forbidden.
-You may never store blood for later use, neither your own nor another person's.
+It can be very potent, drawing upon life itself.
+Yet at the same time, it is the most risky and abusable.
+Because of this, when working with Blood magic, there are certain practices that are taboo.
 If using the blood of a living individual, you must seek their permission first.
 If using the blood of a dead person, you are only permitted to do so if you have their best interest at heart.
 For example: divining on the blood of an individual to find their killer.
-The use of blood in magic is not limited to ritualism and channeling, but is present in trade skills as well, particularly alchemy and inscription.
+You may never store blood for later use, neither your own nor another person's.
+The use of blood in magic is not limited to Wizardry and Channeling, but is present in trade skills as well, particularly Alchemy and Inscription.

 Although you can find masters of all the magic and trade skills in Ishui, some are more common than others, and the way the Ishui practice the skills might be different than those of other nations.